- September 11, 2018

 Overnight Barley Breakfast Bowl

 The only thing better than overnight oatmeal is an overnight barley breakfast bowl.
-Yup, overnight grains are delicious!
+Yup, this barley porridge is delicious!

 Looking to vary up your breakfast routine?
 You have to try this overnight barley porridge with maple and chia seeds.